ej-1/quandl_api_client/README.md

 Set "Access for less secure apps" to secure in you Google mail account if needed.

+This is needed for both running the app and running tests.

 RUN APP:
 main.rb is the main application file.